ngonam2403/webscraper-data-stack-ecs/README.md

 # re-run airflow dag
 ```

+Create a Load Balancer

+Create a ECS service for Metabase dashboard

 ### Design & Code consideration
 - Use selenium instead of Scrapy/Beautifulsoup4 due to batdongsan.com Cloudflare protection
 - Use metabase due to its ease to share public dashboard
 - Use 2 EC2 instance, a bigger one for Airflow/Postgres/Selenium, and the smaller one for Metabase.
+- Use a Application Load Balancer for Metabase dashboard

 ### Next steps
 - add feature: API for different types of user to consume data